OneDrive/onedrive-sdk-python/examples/readme.md

 ### List changes for an item

 OneDrive keeps track of changes for an item.
 In this example, the `delta` method is called on an item to list all changes for that item.
-The token represents TBD
+The token represents the last sync token you got from the call to 'delta'.

 ```python
 def list_changes(client, item_id, token):